slatex/RusTeX/README.md

 # RusTeX

-A (somewhat experimental) implementation of a TeX engine in rust, used to covert LaTeX documents to xhtml.
+A (somewhat experimental) implementation of a TeX engine in rust, used to convert LaTeX documents to xhtml.

 ## Usage